 The scanning nodes are Docker containers that are multi-threaded.
 You can run multiple node containers on a single system instance.

-The node containers have been tested to work on many Linux distributions as long as they can run the latest version of Docker or Podman.
+The node containers have been tested to work on many Linux distributions as long as they can run the latest version of Docker or Podman on an amd64 architecture.

 For best performance we recommend your system instances have at least 4GB of RAM.